Rayonier Advanced Materials Inc. (RYAM) – Don’t Believe the Hype: Check The Facts

 The top institutional shareholder in the company is Blackrock Inc. with over 9.41 million shares valued at $61.38 million.
 The investor’s holdings represent 14.81% of the RYAM Shares outstanding.
 As of Dec 30, 2020, the second largest holder is DDD Partners, LLC with 4.26 million shares valued at $27.77 million to account for 6.70% of the shares outstanding.
 The other top investors are Renaissance Technologies, LLC which holds 4.24 million shares representing 6.67% and valued at over $27.67 million, while Vanguard Group, Inc. (The) holds 5.70% of the shares totaling 3.63 million with a market value of $23.64 million.

-Rayonier Advanced Materials Inc. (NYSE: RYAM) is 38.34% higher on its value in year-to-date trading and has touched a low of $0.95 and a high of $11.30 in the current 52-week trading range.
+Rayonier Advanced Materials Inc. (NYSE: RYAM) is 43.71% higher on its value in year-to-date trading and has touched a low of $1.05 and a high of $11.30 in the current 52-week trading range.
 The question becomes, what are the chances the stock will continue to grow shareholders’ wealth in the market.
 Here’s what analysts think will happen to its price in the coming time.
-The RYAM stock was last observed hovering at around $8.73 in the last trading session, with the day’s gains setting it 0.29% off its average median price target of $11.50 for the next 12 months.
-It is also 24.83% off the consensus price target high of $12.00 offered by 3 analysts, but current levels are 18.0% higher than the price target low of $11.00 for the same period.
+The RYAM stock was last observed hovering at around $9.70 in the last trading session, with the day’s loss setting it -0.33% off its average median price target of $11.50 for the next 12 months.
+It is also 21.92% off the consensus price target high of $12.00 offered by 3 analysts, but current levels are 14.82% higher than the price target low of $11.00 for the same period.

-The stock witnessed a -4.45% loss in the last 1 month and extending the period to 3 months gives it a 23.22%, and is -0.99% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 6.74% over the week and 6.62% over the month.
+The stock witnessed a -0.53% loss in the last 1 month and extending the period to 3 months gives it a 37.59%, and is 7.33% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 5.02% over the week and 6.05% over the month.

 Rayonier Advanced Materials Inc. (RYAM) Analyst Forecasts